iiglesiasg/elastic-pulumi/README.md

 docker run -v ${HOME}/.kube:/usr/multicloud/kube iiglesias/multicloud-sandbox:0.1.0
 ```

-The dockerfile is included in this repo

 * Note that pulumi destroy is not implemented

+The dockerfile is included in this repo.
+For pulumi´s stack status management I recommend creating your own dockerfile with your pulumi token